tencentyun/intlcloud-documents/product/存储/对象存储 4.0/产品简介/产品介绍_intl.md

 Archive Storage is a highly reliable object storage service that has ultra-low storage cost and long-term data retention.

-Featuring the lowest storage price, Archive Storage needs a relatively long time to read data and is suited for archived data that needed to be stored for a long time.
+Featuring the lowest storage price, Archive Storage needs a relatively long time to read data and is suited for archived data that needs to be stored for a long time.

 **Use Cases:** Archive data, medical images, scientific data, and film and video materials.